Suzanna-Linn/slua/docs/moving-if-and-loops.md

 	// do something
 }</code></pre>
 </td><td>
-<pre class="language-slua line-numbers"><code class="language-slua">while  condition do
+<pre class="language-slua"><code class="language-slua">while  condition do
 	-- do something
 end</code></pre>
 </td></tr></table>

 But... let's look at this in LSL:
 <code class="language-lsl">while (--count) {  // LSL</code>

 It has a nice bunch of problems in a short space.
 There are 3 problems.

-First, the decrement -- doesn't exist in Lua (neither the increment ++).
+First problem, the decrement \-\- doesn't exist in Lua (neither the increment ++).

 We could try with this, which work the same in LSL:
 <code class="language-slua">while (count = count - 1) {  // LSL</code>

 But... second problem: